SamuelSwartzberg/flashcardifying_text_temp/ling/syntax.md

 Interested in art, Gertrude wasn't.
 ```

+### phrases

+a phrase is a constituent which acts a certain way related to other constituents and has a certain internal structure relative to its type.
+The head of a phrase is the thing everything else in the phrase is about.
+In a phrase, everything that isn't the head is a dependent.
+In head-inital/head-final languages, the head comes at the beginning/end of the phrase, respectively
+head-initial|English (partially)

+## trees

 ### branching

 For something to be left/right-branching is for their parse trees to grow to the left/right.